ergo-services/ergo/docs/extra-library/actors/metrics.md

 - **Cluster Throughput spikes** -- correlate with Mailbox Depth and Latency.
 A spike followed by growing depth means the system cannot absorb the burst.
 - **In/Out imbalance** -- compare inbound and outbound rates.
 A persistent gap may indicate messages flowing to meta processes (not visible in process counters) or event fanout patterns.
 See the Events section for fanout analysis.
 - **One node has disproportionate throughput** -- Throughput per Node identifies hotspots.
 Cross-reference with Top Processes by Messages In/Out to find the specific actors.
+- **Wakeup rate diverges from message rate** -- on Throughput panels, the gap between In and Wakeups lines shows drain effect.
+Growing gap means processes batch more messages per wakeup (increasing load).
+Drains per Node timeseries shows which node, Top Processes by Drains shows which process.

 #### Investigating process lifecycle issues